transmissions11/solcurity/README.md

 - `M1` - Are no storage/memory changes made (except in a reentrancy lock)?
 - `M2` - Do not make external calls if possible.
-- `M3` - Is the prupose of the modifier and other important information documented using natspec?
+- `M3` - Is the purpose of the modifier and other important information documented using natspec?

 ## Code